 A capstone course for the Art major which explores options for entry into the profession or advanced study.
-Preparation of an exit portfolio which may involve the refining of prior works and/or the production of additional or new works.
+Preparation of an exit portfolio which may involve refining of works and/or the production of additional or new works.
 Covers the skills necessary for professional presentation.
-Successful participation with professional presentation in an exit exhibition at the College is required.
-Issues of the business aspects of the profession are covered.
+Successful participation, with professional presentation in an exit exhibition at the College, is required.
+Issues of business aspects of the profession are covered.
 [S].

 Prerequisite: Successful completion of the Junior Review with at least a "3" rating.

 Note: Lecture and studio.
 Must be taken in the spring semester prior to graduation.